rollerworks/search/README.md

 To build the documentation do the following:

 1. Install [Spinx][4]
-2. Change to the `docs` directory on the command line
+2. Change to the `doc` directory on the command line
 3. Run `make html`

-This will build the documentation into the `docs/_build/html` directory.
+This will build the documentation into the `doc/_build/html` directory.

-Further information can be found in The Symfony2 [documentation format][5] article.
+Further information can be found in The Symfony [documentation format][5] article.

-> The Sphinx extensions are already included and don't need to be downloaded separately.
+> The Sphinx extensions and theme are installed sing Git submodules
+> and don't need to be downloaded separately.

 Versioning
 ----------

 For transparency and insight into the release cycle, and for striving to maintain backward compatibility, RollerworksSearch is maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the following format: